w314/notes/javaNotes/qc/qc1/qc1_springBootWebData.md

 # Spring Boot:
 Spring Boot is a **Spring Project** used to create standalone Spring-based applications that you can "just run".

+WHy SPring BOOt
+- embedded tomcat
+- intializer
+- no xml configuration
+- provides dependencies

+- actuator si a dependency
+- devtool is a dependecy

 Spring Boot is a tool that makes developing a web application and microservices with Spring Framework faster and easier through:
 - Autoconfiguration
 - An opinionated approach to configuration
 - The ability to create standalone applications

+Creates our ApplicationCOntext.xml for us

 ### Features of spring boot?
 - In-built starter projects.